jlouie10/bamazon-node/README.md

 ## Add New Product

-Selecting the `Add New Product` option will prompt you, the manager, to enter all the details of the product you would like to create (name, department, price, and quantity).
+Selecting the `Add New Product` option will prompt you, the manager, to enter all the details for the product you would like to create (name, department, price, and quantity).
 Once you're finished entering the product details, the app will display a table containing the new product and its details.

 ![Add New Product](examples/manager_new_product.png)